Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output7](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%207.png)
-**Objective:** Identify countries that produced more electricity from renewables than coal in 2023.

 ### 8. Which countries over the last 10 years produced more electricity from renewable sources compared to coal by a factor of 2 or more?
 ```SQL
 SELECT country